Top Tips for Cardstock Printing

 Continue reading: My Invitation Card Is Printing Off-Center.
 What Can I Do?

-Do you have any other tips for people that are running into printing problems?
+Do you have any other tips for people that are running into trouble printing on cardstock?
 Let us know so that we can pass along the advice!